 \section{Introduction}

-Deep learning and its applications have achieved great success in recent years.
-However, to achieve good performance, large amounts of training data with accurate labels are required, which may not be satisfied in some real-world scenarios.
-Due to the effectiveness in reducing the cost and effort of labeling while maintaining comparable performance, various weakly supervised learning problems have been investigated in recent years, including semi-supervised learning \citep{berthelot2019mixmatch}, noisy-label learning \citep{patrini2017making}, programmatic weak supervision \citep{zhang2021wrench}, positive-unlabeled learning \citep{bekker2020learning}, similarity-based classification \citep{hsu2018multiclass}, and partial-label learning \citep{wang2022pico}.

-Complementary-label learning is another weakly supervised learning problem that has received a lot of attention recently \citep{ishida2017learning}.
+Complementary-label learning is a weakly supervised learning problem that has received a lot of attention recently~\citep{ishida2017learning,feng2020learning,gao2021discriminative,liu2023consistent}.
 In complementary-label learning, we are given training data associated with complementary labels that specify the classes to which the examples do not belong.
-The task is to learn a multi-class classifier that assigns correct labels to ordinary-label testing data.
+The task is to learn a multi-class classifier that assigns correct labels to test data as in the standard supervised learning.
 Collecting training data with complementary labels is much easier and cheaper than collecting ordinary-label data.
 For example, when asking workers on crowdsourcing platforms to annotate training data, we only need to randomly select a candidate label and then ask them whether the example belongs to that class or not.
-Such ``yes'' or ``no'' questions are much easier to answer than asking workers to determine the ground-truth label from candidate labels.
-The benefits and effectiveness of complementary-label learning have also been demonstrated in several machine learning problems and applications, such as domain adaptation \citep{han2023rethinking,zhang2021learning}, semi-supervised learning \citep{chen2020negative,deng2022boosting}, noisy-label learning \citep{kim2019nlnl}, adversarial robustness \citep{zhou2022adversarial}, and medical image analysis \citep{rezaei2020recurrent}.
+Such ``yes'' or ``no'' questions are much easier to answer than asking workers to determine the ground-truth label from a large set of candidate labels.
+The benefits and effectiveness of complementary-label learning have also been demonstrated in several machine learning problems and applications, such as domain adaptation~\citep{zhang2021learning,han2023rethinking}, semi-supervised learning~\citep{chen2020negative,ma2023rethinking,deng2024boosting}, noisy-label learning~\citep{kim2019nlnl}, adversarial robustness~\citep{zhou2022adversarial}, few-shot learning~\citep{wei2022an}, and medical image analysis~\citep{rezaei2020recurrent}.